Early Childhood Intervention Services (ECIS) support children with a disability or developmental delay from birth to school entry and their families.

 - optimise the child’s development

 All services are provided using a family-centred approach, recognising the importance of working in partnership with the family.

-Victoria’s ECIS services are transitioning to the National Disability Insurance Scheme (NDIS).
+Funding for Victorian early childhood intervention services is transitioning to the National Disability Insurance Scheme (NDIS).

 Children who are currently receiving ECIS will have a supported pathway to the NDIS.